CESSProject/cess-bootstrap/README.md

 cess uninstall
 ```

-After you start a consensus node with cess start, you can become a consensus node.
+After performing the above steps means that you have registered and running a consensus server, of course you want to become a consensus node, please refer to this link:https://github.com/CESSProject/cess-bootstrap/blob/main/docs/Become%20Consensus.md

+When you want to stop the consensus node, please refer to this link:https://github.com/CESSProject/cess-bootstrap/blob/main/docs/Stop%20Consensus.md

 ## Related items